Salt Lake City Attorneys Walk You Through the Utah Child Support Process

 In Utah, all minors are entitled to parental support until they turn 18, complete high school or are emancipated by marriage or a court order, whichever comes later.

-Serving all Utah with a simple approach in the face of complex accounting
+Serving Midvale and all of Utah with a simple approach in the face of complex accounting

 Child support boils down to three simple components: